Education: Schools & SALA

 SALA announces their annual Feature Artist ahead of each festival, which Educators can incorporate into their teaching.
 The Feature Artist’s work is celebrated on the official Festival poster, in an exhibition in the Festival, and through the development of a publication through Wakefield Press.

 There are different ways that students can be engaged in the visual arts and with the work of South Australian artists through the Festival.
 With SALA exhibitions reaching across the state, August is an opportune time to weave SA artists into the curriculum.
 The SALA Program is released in July both in print and online, so that you can see which artists will be exhibiting -and in which venues- ahead of the Festival.
-The free SALA App (App Store/Google Play) provides an interactive map that shows exhibitions nearby, which can be useful for planning excursions.
+The online Program and the free SALA App (App Store/Google Play) provide an interactive map that shows exhibitions nearby, which can be useful for planning excursions.
 The program is also filterable by event type so that you can search for online exhibitions, physical exhibitions, artist talks or demonstrations specifically.

 Another way that students can be involved in SALA is to exhibit their art.
 Every year South Australian schools and early learning centres register exhibitions of student artwork to be part of the Festival in August.
 This provides young people with real exhibition experience and places them in the same program as some of the state’s most established artists.
 It also provides the wider South Australian community with a glimpse at our future artists.
 Use the filters when searching the online SALA Program to see which school near you is putting on an exhibition.

 Credit Union SA School Awards

 Each year a selection of student exhibitions are recognised in the Credit Union SA School Awards.
 Established in 2018, the School Awards aim to encourage South Australian schools to participate in the SALA Festival.
 Credit Union SA offer a prize of $2,500 to winning schools, and $1,000 to commended schools, recognising different strengths and creativity in presenting student artwork to the community.